 "My father said there's a place you can go and get an education and be safe," Sai Noom Mong told The Associated Press in the rebel-controlled village of Loi Tai Leng, where he arrived in May after an arduous monthlong escape through the forest on foot.
 He has lived as an orphan ever since.

-EDITOR'S NOTE _ AP journalists crossed into rebel-controlled Myanmar to interview refugees fleeing human rights abuses allegedly committed by the army, despite a new government.
+EDITOR'S NOTE _ AP journalists crossed into a rebel-controlled area of Myanmar to interview refugees fleeing human rights abuses allegedly committed by the army, despite a new government.

 His family's breakup is one of myriad tales told here that underscore how fundamental change has yet to come to one of the world's most repressive nations, even though its all-powerful military government officially disbanded in March.